Fr4nsson/FFC/README.md

 SHIFT + Scroll Lock = Toggle visibility on some hud elements (Clean Hud) Arrow Keys          = Select a hud element in hud editor and use key to move hud element by pixel CTRL + NUMPAD 0     = Toggle Hud Editor

+Only 1080p and 2160p versions have the below hud presets!

 CTRL + NUMPAD 1     = Hud Preset 1, config default (The one I play with) CTRL + NUMPAD 2     = Hud Preset 2, larger
 CTRL + NUMPAD 3     = Hud Preset 3, like Hud Preset 1, gauges and hp reversed